-Leading paradigms in diplomatic studies, such as public diplomacy, can thus no longer fully contain the complex reality of current diplomacy-making.
+Leading paradigms in diplomatic studies, such as Public diplomacy can thus no longer fully contain the complex reality of current diplomacy-making.
 This growing gap between theory and practice—mainly around a “mixed” soft and hard diplomatic tool known as “boycott diplomacy”—has raised crucial questions for both scholars and practitioners, for example: What happens if a civilian nongovernmental entity boycotts a state?
-What tools can a state use to counter a boycott?
+What tools can a state use to counter a boycott by a non-state entty?
 Should diplomatic boycotting be considered a new form of soft power?
 What diplomatic institution can deal with such a challenge?

-This soft-power race of the "next generation" in the age of social media seeks “digital soft power” to gain ״virtual power״ and establish a desired positive presence far beyond actors’ physical borders (Harris 2013; Surowiec and Kania-Lundholm 2017; Li and Feng 2021; Kampf, Manor and Segev 2015).
+This next generation in the age of social media seeks “digital soft power” to gain “virtual power” and to establish a desired positive presence far beyond actors’ physical borders (Harris 2013; Surowiec and Kania-Lundholm 2017; Li and Feng 2021; Kampf, Manor and Segev 2015).
 Social digital media platforms like Facebook, Twitter, TikTok, and Instagram have become crucial tools to this end.
 As information is increasingly digitized, space and time are shrinking and global social movements are getting stronger (Ahmad, White and Bennis 2018), giving nongovernmental actors an important advantage over states.
-Preliminary indications of P2P networks were noted in Nye’s theory of soft power—as “power shifting״ mainly from the “west to the east” and from the state to nonstate (Nye 2010).
+Preliminary indications of P2P networks were noted in Nye’s theory of soft power—as “power shifting” mainly from the “West to the East” and from the state to nonstate (Nye 2010).

-Today, this movement has moved from nonstate to the civil society—or, put simply, to the people of the world.
-The social media revolution brought "ordinary citizens" (Attias 2012) into the game of P2P diplomacy, urging attention to the shift of power from the governmental sphere to the global citizen digital sphere.
+Today, this movement has moved from nonstate actors to civil society—or, put simply, to the people of the world.
+The social media revolution brought “ordinary citizens” (Attias 2012) into the game of P2P diplomacy, urging attention to the shift of power from the governmental sphere to the global citizen digital sphere.
 These changes bring new research directions that further test soft power theory and its suitability for today’s global diplomatic interactions.

 Why transnational boycotts threaten states’ global legitimacy

 In a powerfully communicated and mutually dependent digital sphere, the need for “global legitimacy” has become a crucial desired “coin” (Colleoni 2013; Poell 2020; Wajner 2019b).
 The term “legitimacy” was not used in the core research object of the concept of soft power in the 1990s.
 Nye saw it as only a “part of the soft power spectrum” and focused instead on the “attraction” component (Fan 2008; Hall 2010; Keating and Kaczmarska 2019; Grix and Lee 2013; Nye 2021).
-Recently though scholars have increasingly seen legitimacy as the crucial “glue that links authority and power” (Bernstein 2011, 20).
+Recently, scholars have increasingly seen legitimacy as the crucial “glue that links authority and power” (Bernstein 2011, 20).
 We can find a number of typologies of IR legitimacies, such as “democratic legitimacy” (Rosanvallon 2011); “political legitimacy” and “global governance legitimacy” (Bernstein 2011); and “the legitimacy of strategic alliances” (Dacin, Oliver, and Roy 2007).
-Habermas already introduced the “institutional legitimacy of authority,” meaning that actors’ acceptance of a rule or institution depends upon whether the portrayed authority “possesses legitimacy” (Habermas 1973, 97).
+Habermas had already introduced the “institutional legitimacy of authority,” meaning that actors’ acceptance of a rule or institution depends upon whether the portrayed authority “possesses legitimacy” (Habermas 1973, 97).
 Another core term is “international community legitimacy,” based on the diffusion of “international” and “community” (Simma and Paulus 1998).
 This also creates “global communities” (Seabrooke 2007; Bernstein 2011, 27; Clark 2007), a concept that illustrates the importance of the “social structure” in the equation of “global legitimacy.”
 The idea of “global communities” was developed later into “global governance institutions legitimacy,” which covers a diversity of powerful nonstate actors that compete over the global legitimacy power (Prakash and Hart 1999; Nye and Donahue 2000; McGrew and Held 2002; Buchanan and Keohane 2006).